 What night are Rainbows staying?

 Rainbows will be staying on Saturday night.
-They’ll join us on Saturday morning to enjoy a full day of activities and camp overnight.
-The current plan is then for Rainbows to leave after breakfast on Sunday morning, but if that changes we'll let people now.
+They’ll join us on Saturday morning (8.30am) to enjoy a full day of activities and camp overnight.
+These Rainbows will leave after breakfast on Sunday morning (9.00am).

 Is this a uniformed event?

 Uniform will be required for arrival and departure from camp and possibly for the opening and closing ceremonies.
 Appropriate clothing should be worn at other times.
 Please wear comfortable clothing suitable for outdoor activities.
 Make sure you bring clothing and footwear for all types of weather – sun, wind, or rain – as we’ll be outdoors most of the time.
-A full kit list will be made available nearer the event to help you pack.
+A full kit list is available here https://devonguides.org.uk/events/county-camp-2026/info-for-units

 Why does every unit need to make a separate booking?